aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 \end{equation}

 In our example, the difference between the explicit and implicit Euler schemes becomes obvious: as expected for second-order methods, they only match up to $O(dt)$.
 The visual difference between the two approximations in the above figure results from the use of a large $dt$.

+In Exercise 3, we ask you to compare the error for the explicit Euler scheme and the implicit Euler scheme compared to the exact solution and decide which methid is more accurate in this case.

 From \ref{eq:exact_taylor}, \ref{eq:forw} and \ref{eq:exact_back}, we can also estimate quantitavely the errors introduced by the explicit and implicit methods.